 Yes, dentures are widely offered on the NHS for patients who have one or more teeth missing.

 What do partial dentures cost on the NHS?
-In England and Wales you'll pay the Band 3 treatment charge; currently £269.30 and £199.10, respectively.
+In England and Wales you'll pay the Band 3 treatment charge; currently £282.80 and £203.00, respectively.
 In Scotland and Northern Ireland, you'll pay 80% of the treatment cost up to a maximum of £384.
-You can read more about NHS dental charges here.
+View our article about NHS dental charges for full details.